bratliff/ordergroove/README.md

-# ordergroove
+# Angular Directory

-search box creation exercise
+Proof of concept for searchable doctors directory.

 To view, code must be run on a server.
 Download the files and put them on a remote or local server.